UOA-Heart-Mechanics-Research/biv-me/README.md

 ```bash
 git submodule update --init
 ```
-You can verify that the models have been downloaded by checking that the below directories contain .pth and .joblib files.
+You can verify that the models have been downloaded by checking that the below directories contain .pth and .joblib files that are larger than 1 KB.

     src
     └─── bivme